 Introduction to Donora, Pennsylvania

-Donora, Pennsylvania, in Washington county, is 19 miles S of Pittsburgh, Pennsylvania.The town is in the Pittsburgh metropolitan area, and as of the 2000 census, it had 5,653 residents.
+Donora, Pennsylvania, in Washington county, is 19 miles S of Pittsburgh, Pennsylvania.The town is in the Pittsburgh metropolitan area.

 Donora and Nearby Attractions

 - Carnegie Museum of Natural History

 - West Overton Village